-- The Company's financial assets are cash, amounts receivable and promissory notes.
+- The Company's financial assets are cash and amounts receivable.
 Cash is classified as fair value through profit or loss and any changes to fair value subsequent to initial recognition are recorded in profit or loss for the period in which they occur.
 Amounts receivable and promissory notes are classified as amortized cost. - Financial liabilities comprise accounts payable.
 These financial liabilities are classified as and are measured at amortized cost using the effective interest method.
 Interest expense is recorded in profit or loss, as applicable.